Salvia divinorum: United Kingdom

 In the United Kingdom, following a local newspaper story in October 2005, a parliamentary Early Day Motion was raised calling for Salvia divinorum to be banned there.
 However, it only received 11 signatures.
 A second motion raised in October 2008 attracted 18 signatures, and it was reported that Mann had also written to Jacqui Smith, then Home Secretary.
 The Advisory Council on the Misuse of Drugs, the independent body that advises UK government on drugs, was asked to investigate further.

 On the 28 January 2016, the Psychoactive Substances Act 2016 was passed.
 The act came into force on 26 May 2016, across the entire United Kingdom, making S. divinorum illegal to possess with intent to supply, possess on custodial premises, import for human consumption, or produce for human consumption.
 The two sponsors for the bill were Conservative House of Lords member Michael Bates and Conservative MP Theresa May.

 Australia

-Salvia divinorum is considered a Schedule 9 prohibited plant in Australia under the Poisons Standard (October 2015).
-A schedule 9 drug is outlined in the Poisons Act 1964 as "Substances which may be abused or misused, the manufacture, possession, sale or use of which should be prohibited by law except when required for medical or scientific research, or for analytical, teaching or training purposes with approval of the CEO."
+Salvia divinorum is considered a Schedule 9 prohibited substance in Australia under the Poisons Standard.
+Under the Standard, schedule 9 prohibited substances are defined as "Substances which may be abused or misused, the manufacture, possession, supply or use of which should be prohibited by law except when required for medical or scientific research, or for analytical, teaching or training purposes with approval of Commonwealth and/or State or Territory Health Authorities."